Read the day

 Nearest Airports:

-Summer (December-February): Average temperatures 10-25°C. Warmest and driest season, though rain is still common.
+Summer (December-February): Average temperatures 10-25°C, though it can get hotter at times and the sun is strong here — it can feel even warmer than the thermometer says.
+Warmest and driest season, though rain is still common.
 Long daylight hours (sunrise around 5:30am, sunset around 9:30pm).
 Peak tourist season.
 Pack layers as temperatures vary throughout the day.

-Autumn (March-May): Average temperatures 5-20°C. Beautiful fall colors in beech forests (late March-April).
+Autumn (March-May): Average temperatures 5-20°C. Beautiful fall colours in beech forests (late March-April).
 Increasing rainfall.
 Shorter days.
 Pack warm layers and rain gear.

-Winter (June-August): Average temperatures 0-12°C. Coldest season with frequent frosts.
+Winter (June-August): Average temperatures -2 to 12°C. Coldest season with frequent frosts and temperatures do drop below zero at times.
 Snow on mountains, occasionally in town.
 Shortest days (sunrise around 8am, sunset around 5:30pm).
-Pack warm clothing, including thermal layers, warm jacket, hat, and gloves.
+Pack warm clothing including thermal layers, warm jacket, hat, and gloves.

 Spring (September-November): Average temperatures 5-18°C. Warming weather with wildflowers blooming.
 High rainfall from snowmelt.
 Increasing daylight.
 Pack layers and waterproof clothing.